Mohill: Religion

 The Roman Catholic parish of Mohill also includes the nearby church areas of Eslin and Gorvagh and is administered from St Patrick's Church at the top of the town.
-The Church of Ireland is located at the bottom (east) of the town where the Augustinian Monastery once stood.
+The area's Church of Ireland church is located at the bottom (east) of the town where the Augustinian Monastery once stood.

 Transport

 The town was served by the narrow-gauge Cavan and Leitrim Railway, which closed in 1959.
 Mohill railway station opened on 24 October 1887 and finally closed on 1 April 1959.

 The R201 regional road runs through the centre of the town, as does the R202.
 The nearest station is Dromod railway station on the Dublin–Sligo railway line.
 Mohill is served four times daily Monday to Saturday by the Locallink Ballinamore to Carrick on Shannon bus service which also gives two daily connections to Dromod.

-Events

-The town hosts a large Agricultural Show and Summer festival in August.
-On the last Sunday in August.